J-Filip/fullstack_take-home_challenge/README.md

 I wasnt sure if I had to strictly follow the chanllenge guidelines.
 For example, I stored the token iside the cookie in the login middleware and then read it on every POST request to a newly added /encode endopint.

 If I understand correctly, I would have to write my own requests if I didnt make any changes to the given code.
 In my test branch, I tried this approach.
-The reason why I like this solution better because It seemed a little safer.
 Please read the test branch readme for more info.

+The reason why I made this my final solution is because it seemed a little safer.

 ## Struggles